Welcome to our Reception Class Homepage!

 There are so many websites but a couple we recommend are:

 We aim to do as much outdoor PE as possible so could you please ensure your child also has a pair of suitable pumps or trainers in their bag.
-We have a session in the hall on Wednesday when the children will get changed into their kit.
+We have a session in the hall on Monday or Tuesday when the children will get changed into their kit.

 Please, please name EVERYTHING!